EbookFoundation/thoth-wiki/OpenAIRE-Research-Graph.md

 > More than 10Mi full-texts of Open Access publications are mined by algorithms to enrich metadata records with additional properties and links among research products, funders, projects, communities, and organizations.
 Thanks to the mining algorithm, the graph is completed with 480Mi semantic relations.

 * https://www.openaire.eu/blogs/the-openaire-research-graph

+Aaron Tay has an [in-depth discussion of the OpenAIRE Research Graph in his blog](https://musingsaboutlibrarianship.blogspot.com/2020/11/more-new-search-discovery-apps-fatcat.html).